 How To Spike a Fish

-Brain Spiking-This is the best way according to anglers around the world of getting the job done is called Spiking involves driving a sharp spike (such as an ice pick or a sharpened screwdriver) into the brain of the fish.
+Brain Spiking is the best way according to anglers around the world to get the job done is called Spiking involves driving a sharp spike (such as an ice pick or a sharpened screwdriver) into the brain of the fish.
 The spike should be placed in a position to penetrate the brain of the fish and then pushed quickly and firmly into the skull.

 This should quickly render the fish unconscious and finish him off quickly.
 Brain spiking a fish is a fast efficient and painless way of dispatching your unlucky catch.
 This prevents the fish from stressing and struggling to cause flesh bruising during the fish’s last minutes.